-Students share their experiences "Around Town" on this blog.
+Students share their experiences on this student blog.

 Photography boomed because of Rochester.
 In 1935, the Eastman Kodak company brought color photography to the masses.

 Soft contact lenses were invented here by Bausch + Lomb, which also developed anti-glare sunglasses.

 The commercial copier, too—introduced by Xerox.

 The HPV vaccine?
 Yup, developed here.
 University of Rochester Medical Center researchers developed the vaccine to prevent infection with the major causes of several cancers.